sudoMode/Decat/README.md

 >>```python
 >> >> ATitleCaseString --> ['a', 'title', 'case', 'string']
 >>```
-> ❗️ Punctuation marks, numbers and all other special characters will stripped from the
+> ❗️ Punctuation marks, numbers and special characters will be stripped from the input and
-   > input and will not be preserved in the output
+> will not be preserved in the output
 >>```python
 >> >>  dummy.email1234@gmail.com --> ['dummy', 'email', 'gmail', 'com']
 >>```